 As a research-focused Centre, we seek opportunities to inform, shape and influence positive change at many levels.

-Within the Centre, we build capacity and capability amongst our postgraduate students and staff.
+- Within the Centre, we build capacity and capability amongst our postgraduate students and staff

-Within the University, we help build sustainability-related knowledge and collaborations within the University’s academic and general staff and students.
+- Within the University, we help build sustainability-related knowledge and collaborations within the University’s academic and general staff and students

-Nationally, we develop strategic relationships with government, Māori communities and organisations, businesses, NGOs and sector groups to understand the issues they face, develop research collaborations, and influence change.
+- Nationally, we develop strategic relationships with government, Māori communities and organisations, businesses, NGOs and sector groups to understand the issues they face, develop research collaborations, and influence change

 Through our research and outreach generally we seek to assist Aotearoa New Zealand to become more sustainable and more resilient.
 We also seek to be internationally influential through our research collaborations, conference presentations and publications.

-Many projects emerge from relationships developed with stakeholders such as iwi, communities, councils, businesses and government agencies and most involve collaborations with other researchers based elsewhere across the University or in research institutions in Aotearoa-New Zealand and internationally.
+Many projects emerge from relationships developed with stakeholders such as iwi, communities, councils, businesses and government agencies and most involve collaborations with other researchers based elsewhere across the University or in research institutions in Aotearoa New Zealand and internationally.

-Our second key focus is on postgraduate students undertaking research degrees in topics aligned with the Centre’s mission.
+Another key focus is on postgraduate students undertaking research degrees in topics aligned with the Centre’s mission.
 We are regularly approached by prospective students, and are limited only by the capacity of research staff at the Centre to supervise students.